 After the gig, my sound man says,”Dude.
 You gotta get a new guitar.”
 Now, as anyone who’s ever had serious G.A.S. before knows, those words are GOLDEN.
 It means, to anyone who asks, I’m not buying a new piece of gear because I simply want it; no. Oh no!
 No, no, NO – I NEED this axe!!
 The freakazoid sound man demanded it of me!!
 I submit!!

 … I saw it.
-Hanging high on the wall…out of reach, lit from above, glowing like the elusive grail for which I, the knight on mission, had quested my whole life…it’s cherry wood grain washing over me like waves of enchantment: the Paul Reed Smith CE24!
+Hanging there… high on a wall…out of reach from the many average string-noodlers… it was lit from above, glowing, like some elusive grail for which I, the knight on a mission, had quested my whole life…it’s cherry wood grain washing over me like waves of enchantment: the Paul Reed Smith CE24!

 Now, they had quite a few PRS guitars, but THIS one was a recent trade-in and was significantly lower in price than all the new ones.
 They took it down for me and I played it.
 I gazed at it.
 I fell in love.